tct-gaming/yaw/docs/guide/mods.md

 ## ...
 Conclave
 Can't help you here I've never played `Conclave`.

-# Mod lifecycle
-Please fill me out.
-## When to get them
-## Where to get the important ones

 # Some Notes from a Grizzled Vet
 * Don't sell your duplicate mods.
 Dissolve them into endo
 * A lot of normie mods the clan is willing to give you
 * Transmuting is stupid.
-Don't do it unless it's for `Night Wave`.
+Don't do it unless it's for a `Nightwave` challenge.